nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 plot_pcoa <- function(ps, stats_res, distance_method,
                       groups_colname, group_colors, legend_title,
                       addtext=FALSE) {

+  # ps [PHYLOSEQ]  - Phyloseq object contructed from  feature, taxonmy and metadata tables
+  # stats_res [LIST] - named list generated after runing the function `run_stats`.
+  #                    The list should contain variance and adonis tests dataframes
+  # distance_method [STRING] - Method used to calculate the distance between samples.
+  #                      "euclidean" or "bray" for euclidean and Bray Curtis distance, respectively.
+  # groups_colname [STRING] - name of column in metadata to group samples by.
+  # group_colors   [VECTOR] - named character vector of colors for each group in `groups_colname`
+  # legend_title [STRING]  - legend time to use for plotting
+  # addtext [BOOLEAN]  - should text labels be added to your pcoa plot?
+Default: FALSE.

   # Generating a PCoA with phyloseq
   pcoa <- ordinate(physeq = ps, method = "PCoA", distance = distance_method)